Administrative rule R657-69

 (ii) or redeem a control permit voucher for the corresponding permit.

-(2)(a) Special turkey control licenses are only issued to landowners or lessees, immediate family members, and employees that are designated to receive a turkey control permit under R657-69-6 and do not possess a valid Utah hunting or combination license.
+(2)(a) Special turkey control licenses are only issued to landowners or lessees, immediate family members, and employees that are designated to receive a turkey control permit under Section R657-69-6 and do not possess a valid Utah hunting or combination license.

 (b) Special turkey control licenses may not be used in lieu of a hunting or combination license to obtain a depredation permit or a control permit under a control permit voucher.